 This information will help you effectively operate your restaurant’s delivery service at optimal levels.

 So how do you get access to these stats?
-That’s simple: get delivery management software that lets you analyze even the smallest details of your operations.
+That’s simple: with the right delivery management software, detailed reports let you analyze even the smallest details of your operation.
 That’s why you need to make reporting capabilities a major factor when finding the perfect restaurant delivery system.

 The most common reason why restaurants use services like GrubHub or DoorDash is a lack of time or resources to create their own delivery platform.
 But another aspect to consider when deciding whether or not to enlist the help of third-party services is the opportunity to put your brand in front of new customers.